 - 1. Research climate resiliency incentives through research on LIHTC QAPs. - 2.
-Develop our own offering for resiliency improvements at the property level.
+Identify, and implement where applicable, climate resiliency standards.

 In 2021, we published a report on the disparate impacts from climate-related disasters on low-income communities and how greater intersection of public and private efforts is needed.
 This research provides a foundation for our deeper look at resiliency incentives in LIHTC QAPs, which will help us better understand resiliency incentives directly for affordable housing.
-This research will lay a foundation for our work on a new loan offering.
-We do not currently have a loan offering that incentivizes resiliency efforts.
+This research will lay a foundation for our work to identify, and implement where applicable, climate resiliency standards.